panggouhuang/blog/ExecutionContext.md

 # Execution context

 ## HttpContextAccessor
-We start by exploring the execution context of an ASP.NET Core web service.
-If it’s your first time implementing a web service with ASP.NET Core and using the built‑in `HttpContextAccessor` service, you might be curious about how it works.
-This is because `HttpContextAccessor` is registered as a singleton service, but `HttpContext` is created per request.
-So how can we use a singleton service to access per‑request data?
+We’re going to explore the execution context of an ASP.NET Core web service.
+If it’s your first time building a web service with ASP.NET Core and using the built‑in `HttpContextAccessor`, you’re probably wondering how it works.
+That’s because `HttpContextAccessor` is registered as a singleton service, while `HttpContext` is created per request.
+So, how can a singleton hold per‑request data?

-Let’s take a look at the code of `HttpContextAccessor`:
+Let’s dive into the `HttpContextAccessor` code:

 ```csharp
 // Licensed to the .NET Foundation under one or more agreements.